espnet/espnet/README.md

 | WSJ eval92             |  2.1 |  4.7 | N/A |

 Note that the performance of the CSJ, HKUST, and Librispeech tasks was significantly improved by using the wide network (#units = 1024) and large subword units if necessary reported by [RWTH](https://arxiv.org/pdf/1805.03294.pdf).

+If you want to check the results of the other recipes, please check `egs/<name_of_recipe>/asr1/RESULTS.md`.

 ### ASR demo